heig-vd-dai-course/heig-vd-dai-course/01.03-git-github-and-markdown/01-course-material/README.md

 #### Generate a SSH key

-> [!IMPORTANT]
+> [!CAUTION]
 >
+> As you are using a Windows Subsystem for Linux (WSL), you must follow the
-> Follow the Linux instructions on the GitHub documentation!
-By default, the
+> instructions for Linux (Ubuntu).
+By default, the Windows instructions are
-> Windows instructions are shown if you are on Windows.
+> shown if you are on Windows.

 Follow the official documentation to generate a SSH key:
 <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent>.